wstoddard89/26-todos-fullstack/README.md

 2. then move on to login/signup
 3. then adjust your routes to only allow a user to delete their own routes (will explain tomorrow on Friday)

-I will be providing the authentication portion of the app - for now I want your to do the following steps:
+## I will be providing the authentication portion of the app - for now I want you to do the following steps:

 1. create a react app called client